bahaidev/textbrowser/README.md

         (e.g., "Gen").

-    1. Ensure searching can be done through URL params, especially to use in conjunction with bookmark keywords.
+    1. Ensure searching can be done through URL params, especially to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param).

 1. Incorporate speech synthesis from
     <http://bahai.works/MediaWiki:Common.js>